kgrid/python-activator/README.md

 ## Notes

 ### Known issues
 Note: Multiartifact packages should not have a dot in their name as it causes issues for python domain names.
 Packages can have any name on their folder.
-If you are providing unzipped packages please rename your multiartifact packages like the following example: from  python-multiartifact-v1.0 to python-multiartifact-v1-0.
+If you are providing unzipped packages please rename your packages like the following example: from  python-multiartifact-v1.0 to python-multiartifact-v1-0.